 • Unpaid present entitlements (UPE) in trusts should be reviewed and any action required taken by 30 June 2019.

 • Consider if you require any private health (hospital) insurance particularly if you are close to or over the Medicare Levy Surcharge income thresholds (Singles: $90,000 threshold, Family: $180,000 threshold).
 Hospital insurance needs to be taken out from 1 July to avoid the Medicare Levy Surcharge for the full year.

 • If you wish to claim work-related deductions such as telephone or internet expenses, make sure you have records to substantiate your work-related usage.
 For example, you can maintain a 4-week diary of your private and work-related usage.

 • You may be able to make concessional superannuation contributions that can be claimed as a deduction in your tax return.
 These are subject to requirements and annual limits.
 You should seek financial advice.

 ATO “Hit List”

-– Overclaiming work related deductions.
+• Overclaiming work-related deductions.
 Ensure you have records to substantiate deductions claimed.
-The ATO now require itemised details of the deductions you are claiming in your 2019 tax returns.
+The ATO now requires itemised details of the deductions you are claiming in your 2019 tax returns.
 This will make it easier for the ATO to see what you are claiming and to select taxpayers to audit.

-– Taxpayers with history of non-lodgement of income tax returns and business activity statements.
+• Taxpayers with a history of non-lodgement of income tax returns and business activity statements.

-Please contact us to find out more on how your business could benefit from this measure.
+Please contact us to find out more about how your business could benefit from this measure.